 - Capri Summer Crochet Triangle Scarf – FREE CROCHET PATTERN

 - Easy DIY Crochet Baby Blanket Pattern Soft Clouds

 I must confess, that cotton is quickly becoming one of my favorite yarns for DIY crochet projects, especially for summer.
 It is only logical to pick this yarn for this free crochet throw pattern.

 For the summer crochet throws, you need a yarn that is soft but won’t make your creation too bulky or too warm.
 A generous skein of Caron Cotton Cake is a perfect choice for this crochet throw pattern.

-Another great choice of yarn for crochet throws is Caron Simply Soft that lives up to its name and comes in many great colors.
+Another great choice of yarn for crochet throws is Caron Simply Soft which lives up to its name and comes in many great colors.

-Most importantly, Caron Cotton Cake yarn comes in seventeen pretty colors.
-For this free crochet throw pattern, we picked soft and neutral Silver Cloud that will coordinate perfectly with any home decor, especially modern farmhouse.
+Most importantly, Caron Cotton Cake yarn comes in many pretty colors.
+For this free crochet throw pattern, we picked a soft and neutral Silver Cloud that will coordinate perfectly with any home decor, especially a modern farmhouse.

 A few facts about this yarn: